ROBlNET13/pvz/README.md

 **Hosting this fangame without proper attribution violates the CC BY-NC-ND license terms for the original contributions.
 We actively monitor for unauthorized use and will contact sites and potentially hosting platforms to address these violations.**

 ### If requested by an official source, we will promptly take down this GitHub repo and the GitHub pages site.
-You may contact us at [clay.891@proton.me](mailto:clay.891@proton.me) and we will promptly remove this repo and all forks owned by us.

 ---